Nana Akuoko Sarpong: Politics

-In 1979 when Ghana returned to constitutional rule, Nana was invited by Victor Owusu, a long time friend who eventually led the Popular Front Party, to stand and run for parliament on the ticket of the Popular Front Party.
+In 1979, when Ghana returned to constitutional rule, Nana was invited by Victor Owusu, a long time friend who eventually led the Popular Front Party, to stand and run for parliament on the ticket of the Popular Front Party.
 He accepted the invitation and he was elected a member of parliament representing the Asante-Akim North in the Ashanti Region.
 He became the minority front bench spokesman on defence and interior and also member of the parliamentary select committee on defence and interior.

 The 31 December 1981 coup d'état resulted in Nana's political detention at Nsawam prison.
-In 1982 and 1984 he twice declined invites from the PNDC.
+In 1982 and 1984, he twice declined invites from the PNDC.
 Efforts by Justice Daniel Francis Annan who used their mutual love for sports, their legal profession and their Accra Academy background to get him on board also proved futile.
 It was the efforts of his former political colleague, Dr. Obed Asamoah, which succeeded in making him join the government of the PNDC in 1988.
 He informed John Kufuor; his former parliamentary colleague and later president of the Republic of Ghana and Victor Owusu about the invitation to be a PNDC secretary of which they both welcomed.
 That same year he was appointed the Secretary for Health.
 During his tenure as health secretary he was the leader of the delegation representing Ghana at the Conference of the Commonwealth Health Ministers held in Melbourne, Australia.
 That same year he led Ghana's delegation to the World Health Organization Conference in Geneva, Switzerland.
 He was Chairman of the Council of Ministers of the West African Health Ministers Organization.

 As the Acting Secretary for Foreign Affairs, he was a member of the delegation of two that visited the United States of America to normalize relations between the Government of the United States of America and Ghana after relations had grown sour between both countries in the late 1980s due to what was known as the Soussoudis affair.

-In 1991 he was appointed Secretary for Internal Affairs and subsequently became a member of the National Security Council.
-During his tenure in office, he was the leader of the delegation at the Conference of Ministers to Combat Drug Trafficking and Money Laundering held in Versailles, near Paris, France.
+In 1991, he was appointed Secretary for Internal Affairs and subsequently became a member of the National Security Council.
+During his tenure in office, he was the leader of the delegation at the Conference of Ministers to Combat Drug Trafficking and Money Laundering held in Versailles, near Paris.

 He was acting Secretary of Foreign affairs for a second occasion and during this period he played a leading role in the transitioning of Ghana to democratic rule in 1992.
 His last ministerial appointment before the fourth Republic was as Secretary for Chieftaincy Affairs.
 After Ghana transitioned to constitutional rule his portfolio changed to; presidential Advisor for Chieftaincy Affairs at the office of the President of the Republic of Ghana.

+In 2009, he was appointed a member of the Council of State.